digitranslab/jumpstart/docs/versioned_docs/version-2.43.0/how-to/import-external-lib-py.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-- Start by creating a new application in ToolJet.
+- Start by creating a new application in JumpStart.
 - From the Query Panel, add a new RunPy query - it will be named *runpy1* by default.

 <div style={{textAlign: 'left', marginBotton: '15px'}}>